aipachakutiqwan/base-image-ais-python/README.md

-# SERVER-API
+# BASE-IMAGE_AI_SOLUTIONS

-This repository implements the watchdog for audit files on the NAS
+This repo implement the base image base for all the projects